rubensauchelli/platform-template/documentation/installation-guide.md

-# SCR Extraction Tool: Installation & Setup Guide
+# Omniflo Platform: Installation & Setup Guide

-This guide provides detailed instructions for installing, configuring, and deploying the SCR Extraction Tool in various environments.
+This guide provides detailed instructions for installing, configuring, and deploying the Omniflo Platform in various environments.

 ## Local Development Setup